Stress is a part of everyday life for almost everyone. But what exactly is stress, and what effect has it on your sperm

 Short-term stress can be a big motivator and can at times make people perform at their best.
 For example, a competition is a situation where short-term stress can make us perform.
 But when stress continuously occurs, it may become chronic and affect daily routines and interrupt body functions.
 It can be very unhealthy – especially when it goes on for an extended period.

 Psychological stress has been linked to both higher mortality and various diseases.
 For example, these include cardiovascular diseases, obesity, and components of the metabolic syndrome.
 All of these have been linked to lower sperm quality.
 Furthermore, there is significant research suggesting that men’s reproductive health may also be affected by their social environment.

 What does stress do to your body?

 In general, stress uses up your body’s resources.
 That can lead to a bad immune system and hormone imbalances, making the body and mind susceptible to diseases and weak in fighting harmful environmental exposures.

-When it comes to sperm quality, stress associates with lower testosterone levels and something called ‘oxidative stress’.
+When it comes to sperm quality, stress is associated with lower testosterone levels and something called ‘oxidative stress’.
 Having a high testosterone level and a low level of free radicals, which cause oxidative stress, play an essential role in producing and maintaining healthy sperm cells.

 People can evaluate and report stress in different ways.
 This makes it difficult to compare studies.
-Even if the majority of the studies conclude that there is a negative association between stress and sperm quality, some findings are a little contraindicative in their conclusions.
+Even if the majority of the studies conclude that there is a negative association between stress and sperm quality, some findings are a little contradicting in their conclusions.

 What can stress do to impact sperm quality? – The scientific findings